chilicoder/study-wpm-workbook/README.md

 Establishing Team Operating Rules.
 Having these rules developed and agreed to by every team member is critical to project success.
 The rules of the engagement will help establish an environment for solving many project-related problems

+> Important point.
+This rules clarifies the procedure of resolving conflicts.
+That decreases risks of failure, since people know how to act in unconvenient situations.
+Otherwise they could keep silence until at some point it becomes unresolvable.

 Situations that Require Team Operating Rules:
 * Problem solving
 * Decision making